 Capstone

 A capstone is a culminating product of your learning and achievements during your years at Stanford.
 It is an opportunity for students to reflect on, apply, and integrate what you learned and experienced as an IR major and to create a tangible takeaway that you could cherish after you graduate.
 It will also provide a group experience in developing and presenting your work to your peers and to the broader community.
 All IR majors starting with graduating seniors of 2025 must complete their capstones.
 Transfer students who entered in AY2022-23 or thereafter and plan to graduate in AY2024-25 or later will also be required to complete a capstone.
-Students can choose one of the following ways to fulfill the IR capstone requirement.
+Students will take capstone courses (total of 5 units) of their choice during their senior year (some will start during the junior year).
+Below are the options:

 Honors Thesis